IlanCosman/scuba/README.md

 ### Advantages

-- Fast - Since Scuba is pure fish, it is significantly faster than Fisher.
+- Faster - Since Scuba is pure fish, it is significantly faster than Fisher.
 However, both are quick in absolute terms.

-- Simple - Scuba is less than half of Fisher's SLOC.
-Scuba is pure fish while Fisher is roughly 15% awk and sed, raising the difficulty of contributing.
-Scuba has an organized directory structure while Fisher puts all of its many functions in one file, making it more difficult to modify.
+- Simpler - Scuba is less than half of Fisher's SLOC.
+Scuba is pure fish while Fisher is roughly 15% awk and sed.
+Scuba has an organized file structure while Fisher puts all of its many functions in one file.

 - Better maintained - Fisher has had a little over 30 commits in the last year and a half.
 Multiple issues have sat for a year or longer without resolution.
 Fisher 4.0, meant to fix these issues, was proposed on Jul 31 2020.
-The maintainer says that he can probably begin work sometime in 2021.
+However, the maintainer says that he can probably begin work sometime in 2021, over 6 months later.
 Scuba was created with the express intention of being better maintained and already solves all of Fisher's longstanding issues.

-- Elegant - Scuba follows fish's [design philosophy][].
+- More elegant - Scuba follows fish's [design philosophy][].
   - **The law of orthogonality** - Scuba does more with less.
 It has no need for `self-update` or `self-uninstall` commands like Fisher.
 Instead, Scuba is merely another Scuba plugin, bootstrapping itself.
   - **The law of responsiveness** - Scuba downloads plugins concurrently so as to use as little time as possible.
   - **Configurability is the root of all evil** - Scuba offers no configuration of any kind.
 Fisher allows users to manage their plugins using files or from the CLI, and also to choose their installation path.